xpack-dev-tools/arm-none-eabi-gcc-xpack/README-RELEASE.md

 The automation is provided by GitHub Actions and three self-hosted runners.

+It is recommended to do a first run without the multi-libs (see the `defs-source.sh` file), test it, and, when ready, rerun the full build.

 Run the `generate-workflows` to re-generate the
 GitHub workflow files; commit and push if necessary.